max-talanov/1/cognitive technologies seminars/2013-09-20 Computational emotional thinking model.md

   2. In voice messages
 1. Limited resources

-## Neuromodulation and computing system management
+## Emotional computing system management

 Roughly we could state that noradrenaline influences overall speed of thinking process, dopamine and serotonin - reward processing and learning.